 The Rathcoole Hall was erected on a site at Innis Walk and subsequently declared open 14th November 1970.

-After Mr Bingham and Mr Bell moved to other roles within the Mission, the present Missionary Mr Jordan Neill commenced in the role in April 2017 after a spell of service in the Shore Road district.
+After Mr Bingham and Mr Bell moved to other roles within the Mission, Mr Jordan Neill commenced in the role in April 2017 after a spell of service in the Shore Road district.

 The aim and purpose of the Belfast City Mission Rathcoole remains the same as it was back in 1970; to be a Mission in the heart of the community, to proclaim the Good News of the Gospel in both spiritual and practical ways, to be the Mission at the heart of the estate with the estate at its heart.

-Mr Johnston Lambe, Mr Arthur McClelland, Mr Tom Gamble, Mr George Speers, Mr Jackie Spence and Mr Paul Clarke and Mr Walter Simms.
+Mr Johnston Lambe, Mr Arthur McClelland, Mr Tom Gamble, Mr George Speers, Mr Jackie Spence, Mr Paul Clarke, Mr Alan Martin, Mr Walter Simms.

 Gospel Service @ 7.00pm